Devon1337/EconomyBot/README.md

 ##### Note: this is just the start of a project.
 There is not a program ready for release.
 All the code is basically 1.0

+## I do not recommend downloading due to its inability to start fully yet.
+Most of the starting code is compiled differently.
+I will have a download link when it is ready.

 # EconomyBot

 - Stupid Discord Bot